marcorinck/ngStart/README.md

 	grunt install:environmentName

-The configuration parameters are available as an angular constant too, just declare a dependency to "config".
+The configuration parameters are available as an angular constant too, just declare an angularJS dependency to "config".
 There is an example for that in [src/main/modules/contact/ContactController.js](src/main/modules/contact/ContactController.js)